justinpchen94/fullstack-walkthrough-react/README.md

 # fullstack-walkthrough
-A walkthrough of a full stack app
+A walkthrough of a building a full stack web app using Node, Express, MongoDB, and React.

+`git checkout step-0` to begin!